Computing

 - All pupils

 At Wentworth, the Computing curriculum is inclusive of all pupils.
 By the end of year 6, pupils are expected to have the Computing knowledge and skills to allow them to understand and contribute confidently to the world around them.
 They are expected to be secure in their use of Computing vocabulary so they can articulate their knowledge and understanding.
-The regular review of software and hardware provides all pupils with access to current EdTech.
-Pupils are well prepared for their next stage of learning.

 - DP